-Matilda is now at an age when I can show her a simple process, sit back and watch her enjoy her own aptitude and that means that - finally! - we can do some basic arts and crafts!
+MM is now at an age when I can show her a simple process, sit back and watch her enjoy her own aptitude and that means that - finally! - we can do some basic arts and crafts!

-One of the downsides of Matilda not going to nursery is that she's limited to my ideas and my willingness to clean up paint/goo/flour.
+One of the downsides of my kid not going to nursery is that she's limited to my ideas and my willingness to clean up paint/goo/flour.
 I feel a certain amount of pressure to keep up with the childcare-attending Mini Joneses which is why, if you follow me on Pinterest, you'll have seen a lot of toddler activities being pinned recently; searching for arty inspiration seems to have replaced Twitter as my go-to social media skive.

 One idea which comes up time and time again is tissue paper suncatchers - it looked like an easy, splodge-free and super effective project so we gave it a try.
 Here's how to do the same:

 A sheet of card.

 Contact paper (that's "transparent sticky back plastic" to anyone of my generation).

 Cut or tear the tissue paper into little pieces (older toddlers will be able to help with this).

 Cut a shape in the card - your toddler is unlikely to care how recognisable the shape is, however I opted for a flower (which looks a bit more butterflyesque, I think).

 Cover one side of the card with the contact paper - your shape will now have a sticky surface.